 - Project area contains numerous coincident gold and arsenic in stream sediment and soil anomalies most of which have yet to be followed up by modern exploration techniques and target concepts.

-Sanru comprises thirty-five (35) contiguous blocks (11,269 hectares) adjacent to the historical Sanru gold-silver mine, located in the Kamikawa district of northern Hokkaido, approximately 70 km north of the Japan Gold’s Aibetsu Project.
+Sanru comprises 75 contiguous blocks (24,112 hectares) adjacent to the historical Sanru gold-silver mine, located in the Kamikawa district of northern Hokkaido, approximately 70 km north of the Japan Gold’s Aibetsu Project.

 The Sanru vein outcrop located about 500 m west of the project boundary was discovered in 1917 by local prospectors.
 Six Au-Ag mine workings are recorded on the government geological survey maps covering the project area.
 Production (1925-83) from the Sanru vein system located just off the western edge of the project totals 190 Koz of gold, at an average grade of 7.3 g/t Au, and 1.09 Moz of silver, at an average grade of 42 g/t Ag¹.
 A government moratorium on mining lead to the closure of the mine in 1943.